 The tournament director has the option of providing trophies or other awards to the top teams and individuals.
 NAQT prefers SCTs that provide prizes, but does not expect them to be lavish.

 Tournament directors may charge teams that withdraw within 72 hours of the beginning of the tournament a cancellation fee of up to $40.
-They may charge teams that withdraw within 24 hours of the beginning of the event, or which do not show up at all, a cancellation fee of up to $80.
+They may charge teams that withdraw within 24 hours of the beginning of the event, or that do not show up at all, a cancellation fee of up to $80.
 Historically, it is rare for cancellation fees to be charged at quiz bowl tournaments; NAQT expects that they would be used only when the host actually occurs unnecessary expenses due to a team’s cancellation and not as a simple matter of course.

 During the Tournament

-SCTs are expected to run an initial rules meeting that covers, at a bare minimum, the eligibility requirements for Undergraduate and Division II titles, the location and date of the ICT, the qualification procedures, and the ways to contact NAQT with questions, problems, or comments.
+SCTs are expected to run an initial rules meeting that covers, at a bare minimum, the eligibility requirements for Undergraduate and Division II titles, the location and date of the Intercollegiate Championship Tournament, the qualification procedures, and the ways to contact NAQT with questions, problems, or comments.
 There should also be a period during which questions about the format, rules, and other issues may be asked and answered.

 SCT staff are expected to conduct themselves in a professional manner while planning and administering NAQT tournaments.
-This includes, but is not limited to, sending prompt and informative responses to interested and registered teams, attempting to accommodate reasonable requirements of individual teams, dressing appropriately, and refraining from offensive, rude, or abusive behavior while interacting with teams and volunteers.
+This includes, but is not limited to, sending prompt and informative responses to interested and registered teams, attempting to accommodate reasonable requests of individual teams, dressing appropriately, and refraining from offensive, rude, or abusive behavior while interacting with teams and volunteers.